Poshtels: The Backpacker Hostel’s Cooler Sister

 Curiocity Backpackers, Johannesburg

 You don’t get much cooler neighbourhoods than the Maboneng Precinct, in Johannesburg’s CBD.
-Curiocity is situated here, in Fox Street, in the building that was originally the premises of Pacific Press, who printed the publications for The Black Sash Movement, as well at the ANC’s Fighting Talk publication during the apartheid regime.
+Curiocity is situated here, in Fox Street, in the building that was originally the premises of Pacific Press, which printed the publications for The Black Sash Movement, as well as the ANC’s Fighting Talk publication during the apartheid regime.
 Rumour has it that they sheltered the likes of our beloved Madiba and Joe Slovo on several occasions.

-Curiocity is as cool as the area it’s in, and offers guests an in-house bar and restaurant, a sunny balcony from which to watch the street life below, chill-out areas, free WiFi and a range of activities and trips to explore this fascinating city.
+Curiocity is as cool as the area it’s in and offers guests an in-house bar and restaurant, a sunny balcony from which to watch the street life below, chill-out areas, free WiFi and a range of activities and trips to explore this fascinating city.

 Accommodation is available to suit a range of tastes and budgets, with 4-, 6-, 8- and 12-sleeper mixed dorms; 8- and 10-sleeper women-only dorms; standard double rooms with shared bathrooms; the loft private en-suite double apartment; and, for a different experience entirely, the Relay Space Program – a lighthouse sculpture with double bed, kitchenette and outside shower overlooking Jozi, (situated a block away from the hostel).